 How does it work?

-If you would like to know more about the process, read IAMSOLD’s guide for sellers here.
+If you would like to know more about the process, read SDL Property Auction’s guide for sellers here.

-Here at Chancellors we have partnered with IAMSOLD, an auction provider like no other.
+Here at Chancellors we have partnered with SDL Property Auctions, an auction provider like no other.
 If you would like to find out more about selling your house via auction with us, please visit our webpage or contact your local branch to arrange a visit to your property to discuss things further.

-*IAMSOLD state 56 days on average completion for modern method of auction, from date the buyer pays the reservation fee.
-(Information taken from IAMSOLD Selling Guide)
+*SDL Property Auctions state either 28 days (conditional) or 56 days (unconditional) on average completion for auction, from date the buyer pays the reservation fee.
+(Information taken from SDL Property Auctions Selling Guide)

 †reservation fee is paid in addition to the cost of the property, unless the seller decides to cover the fee once completion has occurred.
-(Information taken from IAMSOLD Selling Guide)
+(Information taken from SDL Property Auction Selling Guide)

 How Much is Your Property Worth?